 These migraines do not usually respond to abortive medications (acute medication taken at head onset) either.
 Triptans, a class of prescription medications that induce vasoconstriction, and nonsteroidal anti-inflammatory drugs usually fail as well.
 The trials to find a treatment that actually brings relief are usually quite long and arduous.
 All too often relief is never found.

 Also known as refractory migraines, they are often described as “relentless” and “never ending.”
 It is a fact of life for so many people.
-They go to bed with it, wake up with it, and struggle to function through the day despite the pain, nausea, vertigo, and vision disturbances that often accompany these incapacitating migraines.
+They go to bed with it, wake up with it, and struggle to function through the day despite the discomfort, nausea, vertigo, and visual disturbances that often accompany these incapacitating migraines.
 They can be dangerous and should be taken seriously – treated as a medical emergency.

 Axon optics caught up with Dr. Jonathan Cabin of The Migraine Institute in Beverly Hills, California to get some insight into intractable migraine.